gccloudone-aurora/argo-controller/README.md

 # argo-controller

-A series of controllers for configuring namespaces to accomodate Argo.
+A series of controllers related to improving the integration with Argo CD.